U.S. hits highest death toll since May with hospitals already full | Health

 U.S. hits highest death toll since May with hospitals already full

-The deadliest day in more than six months was still short of the record of 3,384 deaths on April 14, in the early stages of the pandemic, according to a Reuters tally of official data.
-U.S. hospitalizations for COVID-19 surpassed 87,000 on Tuesday, an all-time high.
-Since the global pandemic began, the U.S. totals of nearly 260,000 deaths and 12.6 million infections lead the world and "all the Thanksgiving travel ensures no one will catch us, either," said Dr. Tatiana Prowell of the Johns Hopkins School of Medicine.
+The deadliest day in more than six months was still short of the record of 2,806 deaths on April 14, in the early stages of the pandemic, according to a Reuters tally of official data.
+That one-day figure is sometimes reported higher due to a backlog of deaths that were not compiled until April 14.
+With U.S. hospitalizations for COVID-19 reaching a record high of 87,000 on Tuesday, the nation's leading infectious diseases official urged people to keep Thanksgiving gatherings as small as possible.

-"The U.S. 'each person for himself' mindset is killing hundreds of thousands of us.
-Devastating to watch," Prowell said on Twitter.
-Families with university students have been forced to evaluate the risk of reuniting for Thanksgiving.
+Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, stressed the need to "hang in there a bit longer" on wearing masks, maintaining distance and avoiding crowds, especially indoors.
+"If we do those things, we're going to get through it.
+So that's my final plea before the holiday," Fauci told the ABC News program "Good Morning America" on Wednesday.

 - READ MORE ON: